 Use cashback websites and credit cards

-Even if these websites don't have direct Eurostar offers, they could let you earn cashback by using other train booking websites.
+If these websites don't have direct Eurostar offers, they could let you earn cashback by using other train booking websites.;.

 Even without these sites, you could effectively save 5% on your Eurostar journey by paying with the American Express Everyday or Platinum Cashback cards (within the first three months of ownership).